As an Amazon Associate I earn from qualifying purchases.

 This really is a perfect dessert, and you should probably consider making it for your 4th of July celebration that’s coming up soon… I promise, this is easy, only takes a few ingredients, and will really wow your party guests.

 You might be their favorite person ever after sharing these.
-That’s a pretty bold statement, but my empty container is proof these bars are epic!
+That’s a pretty bold statement, but whenever I make these, my empty container is always proof these bars are epic!

 Key Lime Pie Bars

 - 2 cups (170g) graham cracker crumbs approximately 16 rectangles